rkube/delta/docs/source/index.rst

 The analysis results are stored and made available to web-clients by a separate webserver.

-This documentation describes the capabilities of `Delta`, how to configure it and how to launch distributed anaylsis workflows.

 Running Delta
 =============
+Describes how to install, configure, and launch distributed analysis workflows.

 .. toctree::